SQUID: Deep Feature In-Painting for Unsupervised Anomaly Detection: Related Work

-Compared with natural imaging, anomaly detection in medical imaging is relatively sparse~\cite{tschuchnig2021anomaly, fernando2020deep} and most of them heavily rely on manual annotation~\cite{schlegl2015predicting}.
-With the help of GANs, anomaly detection can be achieved with \textit{weak} annotation.
+\textbf{\textit{Anomaly detection in medical imaging.}} Anomaly detection in the medical domain is usually approached on a per-pathology basis.
+Supervised learning based methods~\cite{schlegl2015predicting,baur2021autoencoders,liu2023clip} are commonly adopted to detect specific types of abnormalities, such as lesions~\cite{zuluaga2011learning}, pathologies~\cite{khan2021attributes}, tumors~\cite{bakas2018identifying}, and nodules~\cite{zheng2019automatic}.
+Recent unsupervised methods have been proposed to detect anomalies in general~\cite{siddiquee2019learning,baur2021autoencoders,heer2021ood}, With the help of GANs, anomaly detection can be achieved with \textit{weak} annotations.
 In AnoGAN~\cite{schlegl2017unsupervised}, the discriminator was heavily over-fitted to the normal image distribution to detect the anomaly.
-Subsequently, f-AnoGAN~\cite{schlegl2019f} was proposed to improve the computational efficiency.
+Subsequently, f-AnoGAN~\cite{schlegl2019f} was proposed to improve computational efficiency.
 Marimont~\etal~\cite{naval2021implicit} designed an auto-decoder network to fit the distribution of normal images.
 The spatial coordinates and anomaly probabilities are mapped over a proxy for different tissue types.
 Han~\etal~\cite{han2021madgan} proposed a two-step GAN-based framework for detecting anomalies in MRI slices as well.
 However, their method relies on a voxel-wise representation for the 3D MRI sequences, which is impossible in our task.
 Most recently, a hybrid framework SALAD~\cite{zhao2021anomaly} was proposed that combines GAN with self-supervised techniques.
 Normal images are first augmented to carry the forged anomaly through pixel corruption and pixel shuffling.
 The fake abnormal images, along with the original normal ones, are fed to the GAN for learning more robust feature representations.
 However, these approaches demand strong prior knowledge and assumptions about the anomaly type to make the augmentation effective.

-Differing from photographic images, radiography imaging protocols produce images with consistent anatomical patterns, and meanwhile, the anomalies in radiography images can be subtle in appearance and hard to interpret (\figureautorefname~\ref{fig:introductory_figure}).
-Different from most existing works, we present a novel method that explicitly harnesses the radiography images' properties, therefore dramatically improving the performance in anomaly detection from radiography images.
+Differing from photographic images, radiography imaging protocols produce images with consistent anatomical patterns, which are much more challenging to detect due to subtle imaging clues and overlapping anatomic structures (\figureautorefname~\ref{fig:introductory}).
+Unlike most existing works, we present a novel method that explicitly harnesses the radiography images' properties, dramatically improving the performance in anomaly detection from radiography images.